 Winter tyres in Iceland for rental cars

 Winter tyres in Iceland for rental cars are important when driving in Iceland during winter period.
-We equip our rental cars and 4x4 / AWD vehicles with quality winter tyres from september 15 to april 15 every year.
+We equip our rental cars and 4x4 / AWD vehicles with quality winter tyres from mid-October to mid-April every year.
 Our winter tyres are from the Nokian tyre producer in Finland were tyres are tested under severe conditions.
 Winter tyres on our rental cars are included in the rental rate.

 We can offer studded winter tyres (winter tyres with spikes) on request if you need to drive in areas with icy roads and heavy snow.
 Please be aware though that by law studded tyres are only allowed from 1st. november to 15th april each year.
 We do not offer snow chains for the tyres of the rental car.

 Even with the correct equipment, icy roads, in combination with bad weather, require you to reduce your speed significantly.